 The iCON’s tablet and robot allows one crew member to complete the layout on a project site by himself rather than requiring one person to run the instrument while the other holds the reflector and sets the points.

 “We’ve had some jobs that would have required levels, strings and tape to square up that we can now lay out with one guy,” said Boulanger.
 “It took a little time for us to get used to it because we didn’t have experience with anything like this before, but now our jobs are much faster and we can do them with fewer people.
 We just finished a job that would have taken four hours and two guys – instead, we did it in an hour with one guy.”

 In addition to dramatically cutting layout time, the robotic total station has also proven to be highly accurate.
 Because many of the lots Superior works on are tight and oddly shaped, surveyors are often called in to layout the initial offsets.
 Often, the robot is more accurate than the points set by the surveyor’s GPS, Boulanger said.

 “We double-check some of the measurements every once in a while and the robot is very accurate,” he said.
 “On a recent job, we started putting in points and the robot wouldn’t pick them up because the surveyor’s points were off.”

-Now that Superior has used the robot on over 30 jobs, crews have become very comfortable with the technology.
+By the summer of 2015, Superior had used the robot on over 30 jobs, and crews were very comfortable with the technology.
 It gets better every time, according to Boulanger.
 The next step, he says, is expanding Superior’s offerings to layout jobs for excavators.

 “Before, I wouldn’t have been confortable manually laying something out by myself, but now, with the robot, it’s not a problem at all,” he said.
 “This is way better than the old way – we’re never going back.”